Summer Courses 2023

 History – “Empire and War” (field b)

-HIST 4101A: Early Modern European History – “Travel and Mobility in the Early Modern World” – cross-listed with ENGL 4301 and ENGL 5900 May-June In person section: not suitable for online students P. Nelles
+HIST 4101A: Early Modern European History – “Travel & Mobility in the Early Modern World May-June In person section.
+Departmental permission required for online students.
+(Please contact the instructor directly.)
+P. Nelles

 Summer Course Delivery Types